lloydmeta/frunk/README.md

 ### Benchmarks

-Benchmarks would be nice but they're an unstable feature, so perhaps in a different branch ?
+Benchmarks are available in `./benches` and can be run with:

+`$ rustup run nightly cargo bench`

+It would be nice to use something like [bench-cmp](https://github.com/BurntSushi/cargo-benchcmp) to compare before and after, but for some reason, there is no output.
+Should investigate why.

 ### Not yet implemented